rust-lang-ru/book/rustbook-ru/nostarch/chapter11.md

 binary.
-The default behavior of the binary produced by `cargo test` is to run all the tests in parallel and capture output generated during test runs, preventing the output from being displayed and making it easier to read the output related to the test results.
+The default behavior of the binary produced by `cargo test` is to run all the tests in parallel and capture output generated during test runs, preventing the output from being displayed and making it easier to read the output related to the test итоги.
 You can, however, specify command line options to change this default behavior.

 Some command line options go to `cargo test`, and some go to the resultant test